Network Protocols: From Specification to Practice

 - Custom transport protocol (your UDP reliability layer or TCP)

-- Custom application protocol (your design, RFC-documented)
+- Custom application protocol (RFC-documented)

-- TLS-like security layer (simplified, but with proper key exchange)
+- TLS-like security layer (simplified)

 - Server discovery (mDNS or custom)